rsksmart/devportal/docs/04-resources/06-guides/powpeg/prerequisites.md

 :::info[Info]

-The 2 way peg app is available on both Mainnet and Testnet.
+The PowPeg app is available on both Mainnet and Testnet.
 Both applications follow the same process.
 For production purposes, use [Mainnet](https://powpeg.rootstock.io/), for testing and development purposes, use the [Testnet](https://powpeg.testnet.rootstock.io/).
 - See [glossary](/resources/guides/powpeg/glossary/) for explanation of these terms.

 :::